alisonlhart/Present/README.md

-# Eye-Spy
+# Present!
 ### Description
-A project to utilize several different android devices in order to form a cohesive image which can then be referenced for object detection in a large scale digital ISpy game on the central device.
+A project to incorporate image processing and facial recognition to build an attendance system utilizing Google Server, gsutil, and a SQL database.